ogecko/alpaca-benro-polaris/docs/performance.md

 ![Compared Aim Error](images/abp-perf-aim2.png)

 You can see that Alpaca consistently aims to be ON target due to the GOTO Aiming correction.
-It has an average Aim Error on the Azimuth axis of +2 arc seconds.
-The standard deviation on the Azimuth axis is 51 arc seconds.
-The standard deviation on the Altitude axis is 44 arc seconds.
+It has an average Aim Error on the Azimuth axis of **+2 arc seconds**.
+The standard deviation on the Azimuth axis is **51 arc seconds**.
+The standard deviation on the Altitude axis is **44 arc seconds**.

 Much better, but note again that these measurements do not factor in leveling or polar misalignment.
 They assume that the Polaris is perfectly aligned, which, of course, is never the case.
-Misalignment with the compass and star alignment will add significant aiming errors of over 3600 arc seconds per degree of misalignment.
+Misalignment with the compass and star alignment will add significant aiming errors of over **3600 arc seconds** per degree of misalignment.

 ## Plate-solving Correction